 You can also draw historical-costume inspiration from past Presidents of the United States.
 Whether you need a President's Day costume for the third Monday in February, or you're looking to wear a costume during election season, we're here to help.
 Although there have been 46 presidencies, you have 45 presidents to choose from.
-This is because Grover Cleveland had two non-consecutive presidencies and is thus considered to be the 22nd and 24th president.
+This is because Grover Cleveland had two non-consecutive presidencies and is considered the 22nd and 24th president.
 You can also choose "almost President" founding father Ben Franklin!

 Well, we've done all the research for you and compiled a list of the most popular presidents and first ladies so far.
 From George Washington to Jackie Kennedy, we have president masks and costumes for all your needs.
 Look no further for some of the best caricature political costume masks around.
 Pair these political masks with a suit and you're all set to honor your favorite President of the United States.
 An Obama mask and suit is one of our favorite Black History Month costume ideas!